selectiveintellect/vic/syntax.md

 is automatically inferred by the `vic compiler.
 The first time a particular variable is used is where it gets _declared_.
 Currently, as of version 0.12, all variables are global.
 There is no scoping implemented.
-However, to have a variable be accessed by a simulator, they have to be exported using the pragma.
+However, to have a variable be accessed by a simulator, they have to be exported using the appropriate [pragma](#pragmas).
+Once a variable type has been inferred, it **cannot** be changed.

+There are many types of constants:

+- string or numeric literals
+- array constants
+- pin constants

+### String and Numeric Literals

 String and numeric literals are supported as in any language.
-Strings can be enclosed within single or double quotes.
+Strings can be enclosed within single `''` or double quotes `""`.
 Numeric literals supported are integers, hexadecimal numbers and booleans.
 The boolean keywords are `true` and `false` and they are case insensitive.